gardinermichael/ga-wpe-sage-10-workflow/README.md

 ### .gitignore Section

 You will have two .gitignores that live in a folder called `.gitignores`.
 The `__default` file corresponds to pushing from your local machine to Github, while the `__production` file corresponds to pushing from Github to WPE.
-When setting up your repo, add the gitignore with the following command at the repo root level: `ln -s .gitignores/__default .gitignore`.
-Note: I need to finish the last step still (delinking and relinking the `__production .gitignore`, so the workflow as it stands will add a bunch of unnecessary things to the WPE.
+When setting up your repo, add the .gitignore with the following command at the repo root level: `ln -s .gitignores/__default .gitignore`.
+Note: I need to finish the last step still (delinking and relinking the `__production` .gitignore, so the workflow as it stands will add a bunch of unnecessary things to the WPE.
 Will fix soon.
 Please see this folder for the files.

 # Sage 10 Blade Template Cache Solution for WP Engine